MicrosoftDocs/win32/desktop-src/SecAuthN/winlogon-and-credential-providers.md

-﻿---
+---
-Description: 'Is the Windows module that performs interactive logon for a logon session.
-Winlogon behavior can be customized by implementing and registering a Credential Provider.' ms.assetid: '6721367b-e200-4297-897b-4772226203b0'
+Description: Is the Windows module that performs interactive logon for a logon session.
+Winlogon behavior can be customized by implementing and registering a Credential Provider. ms.assetid: 6721367b-e200-4297-897b-4772226203b0
-title: Winlogon and Credential Providers
+title: Winlogon and Credential Providers ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Winlogon and Credential Providers